arvigeus/AZ-204/Topics/CosmoDB.md

 - **Gateway mode** (default): For environments that have a limited number of socket connections, or corporate network with strict firewall restrictions.
 It uses HTTPS port and a single DNS endpoint.

-- **Direct mode**: Connectivity through TCP protocol, using TLS for initial authentication and encryption.
-Better performance.
+- **Direct mode**: Connectivity through TCP protocol, using TLS for initial authentication and encryption. ⚡

 ## Performance and best practices